-Trenton, Michigan, Divorce and Family Law Attorney
+Strategic Guidance Through Divorce and Family Law

 Working through a divorce or other family law issues can be overwhelming.
 In addition to the emotional stress you are facing, you need an experienced family law attorney to help you untangle all the legal issues that need to be resolved.

-More Than 25 Years of Experience Handling Family Law Matters
+Three Decades Of Experience Handling Family Law Matters

 If you are facing the end of a marriage or need help with another family legal dispute, we can help.
 Contact our Trenton divorce and family law attorney online or call 734-692-3225 to schedule a free initial consultation.

-Working to Resolve Your Divorce and Family Law Concerns
+Working To Resolve Your Divorce And Family Law Concerns